Before You Begin

 Let the children participate.
 Give younger children the task of lighting a candle before worship begins.
 Let older children take turns reading Scripture aloud.
 Ask even the youngest children the discussion questions — their answers are often more honest and more theological than the adults expect.

 Don't wait until you feel ready.
 There is no right preparation.
 Open the Bible, read the passage, ask the question, pray.
 The Holy Spirit is sufficient to work through imperfect fathers and mothers who are willing to try.
+Remember Timothy, who knew the Scriptures "from childhood" because his mother and grandmother first taught him at home (2 Timothy 3:14–15).

 The Four Elements